Ceiling Cracks: Identify, Reasons, and How to Fix

 - Prime and repaint the ceiling: Apply a stain-blocking primer, then repaint with a moisture-resistant ceiling paint to restore appearance and protect from future issues.

-How to Prevent Roof Ceiling Cracks?
+How to Prevent Ceiling Cracks?

 - Maintain roof waterproofing regularly: Recoat roof waterproofing membranes, reseal flashing, and inspect for damage every 6 to 12 months to keep water out.